You've Been Warned: Consumer Reports Says These Popular SUVs Are Also The Least Reliable

 Jeep Grand Cherokee

 For decades, the Jeep Grand Cherokee has been an aspirational Jeep.
-Imposing and high-tech, it's more refined than a Wrangler, more upmarket than a Cherokee, and today available as a plug-in hybrid 4xe with serious output and some electric range.
-With a turbocharged 2.0-liter four-cylinder, it delivers around 375 hp and strong torque.
-Inside, a charming mid-price deluxe package that includes big screens, digital instruments, optional passenger display, leather, wood, and a pack of driver-assistance features.
-Now you understand why people sign up for chunky payments.
-Then, you look at the reliability data.
-Owners who have shared their experiences led Consumer Reports to give the Grand Cherokee and three-row Grand Cherokee L a grim 22/100 score.
-Among the least reliable new vehicles.
+Imposing and high-tech, it's more refined than a Wrangler, more upmarket than a Cherokee, and today available as a plug-in hybrid 4 with serious output and electric range.
+With a turbocharged 2.0-liter four-cylinder, it delivers around 375 horsepower and strong torque.
+Inside, there's a charming mid-price deluxe package that includes big screens, digital instruments, optional passenger display, leather, wood, and a pack of driver-assistance features.
+But the reliability assessment tells a different story: Owners who have shared their experiences led Consumer Reports to give the Grand Cherokee and three-row Grand Cherokee L an absolutely grim review in 2025.
 Why?
 Because of failures in the drive system, engine electronics, steering and suspension, climate controls, noises, and leaks.

 On their side, the plug-in variants add their own drama.
-In November 2025, the Associated Press reported that Jeep issued recalls for 320,000 4xe models (Grand Cherokee and Wrangler) over engine shutdowns, loss of power, and fire risks linked to the plug-in powertrain.
+In November 2025, the Associated Press reported that Jeep issued recalls for 320,000 hybrid Grand Cherokee and Wrangler models over engine shutdowns, loss of power, and fire risks linked to the plug-in powertrain.
 NHTSA consumer alerts told owners to park outside and away from buildings until recall work is completed because of the chance that the high-voltage battery could ignite even when the vehicle is off.
-On resale, CarEdge says this Jeep will depreciate 54% in five years, Kelley Blue Book around 52%, and iSeeCars estimates 52.7%.
-It doesn't differ much from the standard Cherokee, which loses over 50% of its value by age, or the Wagoneer, also suffering from a terrible resale value.
+On resale, CarEdge says this Jeep will depreciate 54% in five years, Kelley Blue Book around 52%, and iSeeCars estimates around 60%.
+It doesn't differ much from the standard Cherokee, which loses over 50% of its value by age 5, or the Wagoneer, which also suffers from a terrible resale value.
 The entire clan seems to be on a depreciation spiral.

 Jeep Wrangler

-If there's one SUV you expect not to be unreliable, it's the Jeep Wrangler.
-An off-road hero, but a workshop regular.
-Launched in 1986, the Wrangler was designed to become a worthy scion of the bulletproof CJ series, but Jeep has let this robust all-terrain fall deep into the dark hole of poor reliability.
+If there's one SUV you expect not to be unreliable, it's the Jeep Wrangler: an off-road hero, but a workshop regular.
+Launched in 1986, the Wrangler was designed to become a worthy scion of the bulletproof CJ series, but Jeep has let this robust all-terrain ride fall deep into the dark hole of poor reliability.
 Issues began around 2011 due to the shift into complex electronics and almost coincided with the brand's integration into Fiat Chrysler Automobiles (FCA), the precursor to the current Stellantis corporation.
-Not to blame, just saying.
-Consumer Reports' latest data gives this off-roader an awful 27/100 score, based on CR's member surveys, and also highlights that the JL generation (2018) has gathered 14 recall campaigns since its first model year.
+Consumer Reports' 2025 data suggests that the preceding 14 years did little to repair the Wrangler's dependability in the eyes of consumers, and also highlights that the JL generation (2018) has been subject to many recall campaigns since its first model year.
 This is not exactly confidence-inspiring for something marketed as indestructible.
-Incredibly, the Wrangler still looks irresistible with a 2.0-liter turbo four, a 3.6 V6, the wild 6.4 V8 in the Rubicon, or the 4xe plug-in hybrid.
+Incredibly, the Wrangler still looks irresistible with a 2.0-liter turbo four, a 3.6 V6, the wild 6.4 V8 in the Rubicon, or as a plug-in hybrid.

 The boxy body, removable doors, and ladder frame are a love letter to old-school off-roading, along with improved sound insulation.
 The problem is everything after the honeymoon, including issues across steering, suspension, in-car electronics, and those all-important noises and leaks that can drive you mad on a daily commute.
 In addition, Jeep has been firefighting, literally, with its plug-in version — over 375,000 vehicles recalled because high-voltage battery problems could cause fires.
 Here's the twist.
-Despite its reliability horror stories, the Wrangler is a resale monster. iSeeCars estimates a 35.6% five-year depreciation, while CarEdge only 29%.
-Quite a contradiction.
-An off-road SUV which Consumer Reports holds near the bottom of the pile, yet one that buyers continue flocking to, and one that used-car shoppers keep paying strong money for.
+Despite its reliability horror stories, the Wrangler is a resale monster. iSeeCars estimates a 32% five-year depreciation, while CarEdge projects an only 29% drop in value.
+So, not only are buyers continuing flocking to the Wrangler, they're willing to pay good money for it.

 Jeep Compass

-The Wrangler is the lovable rogue.
-The Compass, the awkward cousin.
+If the Wrangler is the lovable rogue, the Compass is its awkward cousin.
 Consumer Reports has had it in the crosshairs for years.
-Back in 2021, a breakdown of CR data cited the Compass with a reliability score of 21/100.
-Meaning if you valued your peace of mind, you should avoid it.
-Since then, Jeep has tried to clean up its image.
-In 2024-2025, Consumer Reports' view of the Compass has softened a smidgen to "average reliability" across recent model years, though noting that owner feedback remained mixed.
+Compared to older model years, Consumer Reports' view of the Compass' reliability has somewhat softened recently, but no iteration of the car has met anything but average reliability standards as of 2025 and owner feedback remains mixed.
 Mechanically, the 2023-on Compass at least looks more serious than the miserable early versions.
-According to Jeep dealer write-ups in April 2025, current models use a 2.0-liter turbocharged four-cylinder and an eight-speed automatic, paired with all-wheel drive.
-Reasonably brisk in town, but far from being a rocket on freeways.
+According to Jeep dealer write-ups in April 2025, current models use a 2.0-liter turbocharged four-cylinder and an eight-speed automatic transmission, paired with all-wheel drive.
+It's reasonably brisk in town, but far from being a rocket on freeways.

 Doors open to reveal a respectable-looking cabin with a 10.1-inch Uconnect touchscreen, digital cluster on higher trims, and a decent spread of active-safety tech, from lane-keeping assist to automatic emergency braking.
 Scratch the surface, though, and the old Jeep narrative creeps back in.
-The NHTSA report omn the vehicle warns about potential powertrain and software gremlins, plus drivability issues, stalling incidents, and warning lights on some 2023-2024 models.
+The NHTSA report on the vehicle warns about potential powertrain and software gremlins, plus drivability issues, stalling incidents, and warning lights on some 2023-2024 models.
 Owners will be depressingly familiar with the "software update required" phrase.
-Resale?
-Well, it depends on mileage and condition.
-But in general, CarEdge and iSeeCars suggest the Compass loses value faster than the Wrangler but not so catastrophically (44% and 46.1% respectively in five years).
+Meanwhile, resale depends on mileage and condition.
+In general, CarEdge and iSeeCars suggest the Compass loses value faster than the Wrangler but not so catastrophically (44% and 44.1% in five years, respectively).
 Without sugarcoating, the Compass is the low-cost path to get into a Jeep that Consumer Reports has repeatedly warned buyers about.

 Chevrolet Blazer

-The modern Chevrolet Blazer looks like a Camaro put on hiking boots and genuinely appealing from the driver's seat.
-In its ICE (internal combustion engine) form, you can see a 2.0-liter turbo four or a 3.6 V6, both paired with a slick nine-speed automatic.
-The steering is crisp, the ride is on the firm side of comfortable, and the cabin, nice, with a big central touchscreen, digital instruments, the usual GM adaptive cruise control, and a bunch of active-safety aids.
+The modern Chevrolet Blazer looks like a Camaro put on hiking boots and is genuinely appealing from the driver's seat.
+In its internal combustion engine (ICE) form, you can see a 2.0-liter turbo four or a 3.6 V6, both paired with a slick nine-speed automatic transmission.
+The steering is crisp, the ride is on the firm side of comfortable, and the cabin features a big central touchscreen, digital instruments, the usual GM adaptive cruise control, and a bunch of active-safety aids.
 Then the mischief-makers arise.
 In 2023, GM paused sales of the Blazer EV altogether after serious software malfunctions, as reported by CNN, with owners experiencing blacked-out screens, charging troubles, and drivability glitches.
-Consumer Reports cut its recommendation for that model after it received a reliability score of just 33 out of 100 because of additional transmission, brake, build quality, body hardware, and paint issues.
+That same year, Consumer Reports disavowed the model completely after users reported issues with its transmission, brakes, build quality, body hardware, and paint issues.

-For the Blazer EV, an analysis from June 2025 was even worse, with this SUV earning 1 out of 5 in reliability, the lowest band on the scale.
+The Blazer EV has performed even worse in the company's eyes in terms of both reliability and owner satisfaction.
 Besides, there are two recall campaigns in the Blazer EV's very first model year, a red flag for a vehicle that's barely out of the wrapper.
 By mid-2025, an NHTSA report showed other recalls related to software faults affecting the instrument clusters and braking functions, forcing over-the-air fixes and dealer visits.
-If you still have one, data from iSeeCars paint a 49.7% depreciation in 60 months.
+If you still have one, data from iSeeCars paint a 47.2% depreciation in 60 months.
 Which is a cruel twist, since the 2023 Colorado savors a 66.5% retention in five years and the 2023 Silverado HD 67.8%.
-For the Blazer EV, CarEdge claims it will depreciate 60% after half a decade — given that the mileage is around 67,500.
+For the Blazer EV, CarEdge claims it will depreciate 60% after half a decade assuming the mileage is around 67,500.

 GMC Yukon

 Huge, plush, and thirsty, the GMC Yukon stands as the archetypal American family bus.
 You'd hope that a model starting at $69,200 (or $103,300 for the top-tier Denali Ultimate) would have reliability as a given.
 Not quite.
-Consumer Reports has scored both the Yukon and the Yukon XL 28 out of 100, putting them on the wrong side of average for full-size SUVs.
-In terms of mechanics, the Yukon is old-school — in the best and worst senses.
-Models can come with a 5.3-liter, 6.2 V8, or the 3.0-liter Duramax diesel (for more torque power), all paired with a 10-speed automatic.
+Consumer Reports scored both the Yukon and the Yukon XL's reliability far below standard in 2025, putting them on the wrong side of average for full-size SUVs.
+In terms of mechanics, the Yukon is old school — in the best and worst senses.
+Models can come with a 5.3-liter, 6.2 V8, or the 3.0-liter Duramax diesel engine (for more torque power), all paired with a 10-speed automatic transmission.
 And on the inside, the latest generation includes three rows, a big central touchscreen, digital driver display, air suspension, and Super Cruise on higher trims.
 Edmunds and Car and Driver both praise the space and comfort but note that the tech can be laggy and some interior plastics don't match the price tag.

 Reliability concerns have zeroed in on the engine bay.
 In April 2025, Reuters reported that GM was recalling around 721,000 vehicles, including several model years of the Yukon, over a potential engine failure risk linked to valve train components.
 Also, an NHTSA bulletin filed in May 2025 lays out the peril of engines losing power or failing outright, a nightmare you don't want to be in when merging onto a freeway.
 On the resale side, CarEdge indicates that Yukons depreciate 55% in five years — it could be worse — yet it's an ocean apart from the Toyota Sequoia, which only loses 37% over the same period.
 With figures, a 2023 Yukon at $59,104 will be worth $28,802 in 2027, as calculated by KBB.